HorgeJ/CRUD-Application-with-Relational-DB/README.md

 </html>
 ```
 quickly test it by visiting: http://localhost.html and we should be greeted by our "Hello World" heading in the browser.

+## Up and Running With PHP
+PHP is the language that allows our server to generate dynamic output that could change everytime a browser requests the page.
+To refresh my memory of PHP I will be starting from the basics and working my way up with example programs anmd study guides.

+PHP files end with the .php extension and when a webserver encounters this extension ina requested file it passes it to a php processor.

+My PHP practice programms and notes will be in the PHP studies directory of this repo.